When the Nervous System Isn’t Ready, Even the Best Tools Can Stall

-Many people who find their way to neurofeedback share a similar story:
+Many people who find their way to brain‑based regulation share a similar story:

 “I’ve tried everything.”